Skip to main content

 The treatment that is right for you will depend on your age, general health, hearing status, and the tumor size.
 The larger the tumor, the more complex the treatment.
 Therefore, early recognition, diagnosis and treatment are essential.
 Because patients and acoustic neuromas differ, it is important to seek treatment at a medical center that offers the full range of options, including surgery, radiosurgery, and hearing or facial rehabilitation.
 A neurosurgeon, otologic surgeon, and radiation oncologist work as a team to treat acoustic neuromas.
 Treatment options may include:

-• Observation (“watch and wait”): Acoustic neuromas that are small and have few symptoms may be observed with MRI scans every year until tumor growth or symptoms change.
-The average acoustic neuroma growth rate is 0.66 to 1.5mm per year.
-In 40% to 50% of observed patients, tumor growth or progression of symptoms will prompt the need for surgery or radiosurgery.
+Acoustic neuromas that are small and have few symptoms may be observed with MRI scans every year until tumor growth or symptoms change.
 Observation may be the best option for older patients with other health conditions or patients with a tumor in their only hearing ear.

-• Stereotactic Radiosurgery: The goal of radiosurgery is to stop or control tumor growth.
+The goal of radiosurgery is to stop or control tumor growth.
 It does not remove the tumor.
-Radiation is used to treat small and medium-sized acoustic neuromas (<2.5 cm).
-Using highly focused radiation beams, radiosurgery works by damaging the DNA inside cells and making them unable to divide and reproduce.
+Radiation is used to treat small and medium-sized acoustic neuromas using highly focused radiation beams, radiosurgery works by damaging the DNA inside cells and making them unable to divide and reproduce.
 The aim of radiation therapy is to maximize the dose to abnormal cells and minimize exposure to normal cells.
 The benefits of radiation are not immediate but occur over time.
 Gradually, the tumor stops growing and may shrink in size.
 Periodic MRI scans are necessary to monitor for tumor changes.

 Complications after radiation may include hearing loss, facial weakness, facial sensory loss, radiation necrosis, and brainstem injury.
 There is also a slight risk of radiation-induced malignant tumors year after treatment.
 Radiation can cause scar tissue to develop around the tumor and facial nerve, making surgical removal more difficult should the tumor grow back.